EDM-Research/cut-and-splat/README.md

 # Cut-and-Splat: Leveraging Gaussian Splatting for Synthetic Data Generation

-This is the code for our ROBOVIS paper Cut-and-Splat: Leveraging Gaussian Splatting for Synthetic Data Generation.
+This is the code for our paper [Cut-and-Splat: Leveraging Gaussian Splatting for Synthetic Data Generation](https://doi.org/10.1007/978-3-032-00986-9_4), presented at the International Conference on Robotics, Computer Vision and Intelligent Systems ROBOVIS 2025.

 ```
+@InProceedings{CutAndSplat2025,
+    author="Vanherle, Bram
+    and Zoomers, Brent
+    and Put, Jeroen
+    and Reeth, Frank Van
+    and Michiels, Nick",
+    editor="R{\"o}ning, Juha
+    and Filipe, Joaquim",
-Bram Vanherle, Brent Zoomers, Jeroen Put, Frank Van Reeth and Nick Michiels.
-Cut-and-Splat: Leveraging Gaussian Splatting for Synthetic Data Generation.
-International Conference on Robotics, Computer Vision and Intelligent Systems ROBOVIS 2025, 2025.
+    title="Cut-and-Splat: Leveraging Gaussian Splatting for Synthetic Data Generation",
+    booktitle="Robotics, Computer Vision and Intelligent Systems",
+    year="2026",
+    publisher="Springer Nature Switzerland",
+    address="Cham",
+    pages="44--62",
+    isbn="978-3-032-00986-9",
+    doi = "10.1007/978-3-032-00986-9_4"
+}
 ```

 ## IBSYD Dataset

 For evaluation in the paper, the IBSYD dataset was introduced.
-[The dataset can be found here](https://drive.google.com/file/d/18UWG0VSNdqiWYCC3QLtRcdbnAb6Y5ItC/view?usp=drive_link).

 ## Installation